belcour/IntegralSH/README.md

 ## Analytical Integration of Spherical Harmonics ##

-This code implements the analytical integration method from *A Closed-Form Method for Integrating Arbitrary Spherical Polynomials*.
+This code implements the analytical integration method from *Integrating Clipped Spherical Harmonics Expansions*.

 ### Use this code ###